Skip Ribbon Commands

 Ages & Stages

 All parents anticipate and track their child's development, and the majority of the time children meet their milestones on time.
-However, some parents get concerned when their child doesn't do something by the age he or she is "supposed to."
-It's even worse when a friend or relative is telling you all the amazing things his or her child is doing that yours is not.
+However, some parents get concerned when their child doesn't do something by the age they are "supposed to."
+It's even worse when a friend or relative is telling you all the amazing things their child is doing that yours is not.

 All well-child care visits should include specific questions about your child's development and behavior.
-At the minimum, at certain intervals (9, 18, 30, and 48 months) a formal developmental screen should be administered, using either a parent-completed or directly administered developmental screening tool.
+At the minimum, at certain intervals (9, 18, 30 and 48 months) a formal developmental screen should be given.
+Either a parent-completed or directly administered developmental screening tool may be used.

-The American Academy of Pediatrics (AAP) Physical Developmental Delays: What to Look For Tool can help you learn more about physical developmental delays and how to start a conversation with your child’s pediatrician.
+The American Academy of Pediatrics (AAP) Physical Developmental Delays: What to Look For Tool can help you learn more about physical developmental delays.
+The tool can also help you start a conversation about it with your child’s pediatrician.

 • Parents' Evaluation of Developmental Status